Back

 Common Name: | Cerulean Flax-lily, Common Dianella, Umbrella Dracaena, Siak-siak, 山菅兰 |

-Dianella ensifolia, also known as Cerulean Flax-lily, is a perennial herb that is native to Singapore.
-It is commonly found in forests and along rocky shores and forms grassy clumps of long sword-shaped leaves.
-Flower spikes bear white, yellow or light purplish blue star-shaped flowers that are followed by glossy bluish purple berries.
+Dianella ensifolia, also known as Cerulean Flax-lily, is a native herbaceous plant that can be commonly found in the forests and rocky shores of Singapore.
+It forms grassy clumps of long sword-shaped leaves and bears flower spikes of white, yellow or light purplish blue star-shaped flowers, followed by glossy bluish purple berries.
 The striking fruit are thought to be toxic.
-In parts of Southeast Asia, the plant parts are used in traditional medicine to treat skin infections, parasitic worms, wounds and fatigue.

 Name